b1n01/markright/README.md

 bar</p>
 ```

-Two consecutive linebreaks, or an empty line, end the element.
+Two consecutive linebreaks, or an empty line, end the element

 ```
 foo↩
 ↩